Eddie McGuire and Taylor Adams partner with the Healthy Brain Project

 One of the reasons why brain disorders are so hard to cure is because of the length, cost and challenge of conducting clinical trials.
 The development of a single drug typically takes many, many years.
 By participating in the Healthy Brain Project, and by completing our surveys and thinking tests, we will be able to better identify individuals who may benefit from being in a clinical trial.
 This pre-screening process does not only save clinical trials a lot of time, but also allows identified volunteers priority access to brain-health therapeutics.
 We would like to stress that any information you provide will remain strictly confidential and will only be accessed by the Healthy Brain Project team.
 Before we provide any information to clinical trials, we will ALWAYS seek your written permission.
 It is also important to note that if you have been identified for participation in a clinical trial, it DOES NOT mean that you are necessarily at risk of a brain disorder.
 Many clinical trials require healthy volunteers to act as a basis for comparison.
 It is as important for us to understand normality as it is for us to understand abnormality.

-Basically, our aim is to track a large group of middle-aged Australians so that we can identify which parts of brain biology, genes, psychology and behaviour (or a combination of) can help predict who will progress to a dementia later in life.
-We will gather lots of data from ~4,000 participants and follow them each year for at least five years (and longer if possible!)
+Basically, our aim is to track a large group of middle-aged Australians so that we can identify which parts of brain biology, genes, psychology and behaviour (or a combination of) can help predict who will progress to dementia later in life.
+To achieve this, we hope to gather a comprehensive amount of information from 10, 000 volunteers and follow them each year for at least five years (and longer in possible!).

 You will be asked to participate in a series of memory and thinking tests, and to fill out surveys related to lifestyle, mood, personality, medical history and demographic information.
 You can do this over a period of days, whenever you can snatch some spare time!
 Obviously, we’d like you to do the memory tests in a quiet space, but the surveys can be done on the go on the way to work, if that’s the only time you have!